Teaching Excellence Awards for Teaching Assistants

 - Representative letters from students and others, explaining why they think the nominee is deserving of the award.

-- Course evaluations and/or student opinion surveys, if any exist, normally provided by the Chair of the appropriate department.
-(Please summarize any raw data.)
+- A summary of formal teaching evaluations, if any exists, normally provided by the Chair of the appropriate department.
+(Do not inlcude raw data.)

 - A sample and summary of other relevant information, such as teaching materials, which demonstrates the award criteria.